 As the second hand ticks toward the top of the hour, the musicians on the other side of the glass finish tuning.
 The announcer puts on his headphones in anticipation of the cue: “And here’s your host…” The on-air light button is depressed, and the fader is raised.
-We are now live on the air.
+A live radio broadcast has begun.

 There is a certain excitement that comes from a live broadcast because almost anything can happen.
 Not to mention that it puts you in the best seat in the house, whether that be in your living room or your car, and newer technologies make it possible to broadcast from almost anywhere.
 But indeed, anything can happen, and it is up to the production team to keep everything on track.

 At WFMT, we broadcast approximately 175 live events per year, averaging one every other day.
 They range in size from soloists, to small chamber ensembles, to full orchestras.
 The size and complexity of the ensemble determines several factors including the people involved, what equipment is used, and the budget.

 First, let’s look at who might be involved.
 Aside from the musicians on the stage, a program host is responsible for guiding the listener through the experience, while shaping the broadcast from behind the scenes is the producer.
 Mark Travis, the associate director of media who is in charge of production for the New York Philharmonic, says that there is a lot to think about during a live broadcast, and it is essential to consider the time allotted and with that information, he then plans the content.
 There are some givens.
 Travis knows that there will always be 5-6 minutes before the opening note, “…and I want those minutes something really special.
 I want to create something dynamic, so I will really try and stretch the boundaries and get as much material that serves to introduce the music as possible.
 I think that this is a really nice way to set the audience up for success.”